 You can customize the schedule when Uptime workflows run by adding the

 workflowSchedule key in your configuration file.
-The default values and syntax is like so:
+The syntax followed is that of

 Requests made to the GitHub API must include a valid User-Agent header (see User Agent required).
 It is recommended to use your GitHub username here: